An Introduction to Neural Data Compression: Latent variable models

 Before proceeding, we emphasize a connection between sampling and decoding random bits.
 Given an entropy code derived from a discrete distribution, using it to \textit{decode} a sequence of uniformly random bits produces a random sample from this distribution.
-For example, consider decoding a random bit string according to a Huffman tree (Fig.~\ref{fig:huffman}).
+For example, consider decoding a random bit-string according to a Huffman tree (Figure~\ref{fig:huffman}).
 As we traverse from the root to any leaf node, every edge along the path corresponds to a decision according to a coin flip.
 The probability of ending up with a particular symbol $\x$ with code length $|C(\x)|$ is $2^{-|C(\x)|}$, or approximately $2^{\log_2 p(\x)} = p(\x)$.

-In bits-back coding, the sender first generates a sample $\z \sim q(\z\,|\,\x)$ by \textit{decoding} a random bit string $\xi$.
+In bits-back coding, the sender first generates a sample $\z \sim q(\z\,|\,\x)$ by \textit{decoding} a random bit-string $\xi$.
 Next, the sender encodes $\x$ under $p(\x\,|\,\z)$, then $\z$ under $p(\z)$, and then transmits the resulting bits.
-The receiver begins by decoding $\z$ and $\x$ from the received bits just as in the two-part code, but then proceeds to recover the exact bit string the sender used to generate $\z$.
+The receiver begins by decoding $\z$ and $\x$ from the received bits just as in the two-part code, but then proceeds to recover the exact bit-string the sender used to generate $\z$.
 This can be done by \textit{encoding} $\z$ under the distribution $q(\z\,|\,\x)$, which we assume the receiver has access to.
-Thus, $-\log_2 q(\z|\x)$ bits worth of information are automatically recovered after decoding $\x$ and $\z$, giving the scheme its name ``bits-back''.
+Thus, $-\log_2 q(\z|\x)$ extra bits of information are recovered by the decoder (in addition to $\x$) ``free of charge'', giving the scheme its name ``bits-back'' coding.
 Finally, and crucially, we note that the initial bits used to generate $\z$ do not have to be truly random.
-Indeed, to be useful they should be supplied from a stream of already compressed data or some useful \textit{auxiliary information}.
-This could be, or example, the bitstring of a small thumbnail image encoded with JPEG.
+Indeed, to be useful, they should be supplied from a well-compressed bit stream of \textit{auxiliary information} that also needs to be transmitted.
+For example, if our application requires us to transmit an image along with a thumbnail version of it (e.g., for fast preview), the initial bits can come from the bit-string of the thumbnail image encoded with JPEG.
+We will examine this issue in more detail shortly.

-Fig.~\ref{fig:bb-ans} graphically summarizes the algorithm.
-Given a bitstring $\xi$ of auxiliary bits and the data $\x$ to transmit, the sender starts by decoding a portion of $\xi$ into a stochastic latent code $\z$ of the data, ultimately sending a total number of bits equal to $|\xi| -\log_2 p(\z) - \log_2 p(\x|\z) + \log_2 q(\z|\x)$ to communicate both $\xi$ and $\x$.
+\enlargethispage{\baselineskip} Figure~\ref{fig:bb-ans} graphically summarizes the algorithm.
+Given a bit-string $\xi$ of auxiliary bits and the data $\x$ to transmit, the sender starts by decoding a portion of $\xi$ into a stochastic latent code $\z$ of the data, ultimately sending a total number of bits equal to $|\xi| -\log_2 p(\z) - \log_2 p(\x|\z) + \log_2 q(\z|\x)$ to communicate both $\xi$ and $\x$.
 The net number of bits used for transmitting $\x$ alone is therefore

 which corresponds to a discount of $- \log_2 q(\z\,|\,\x)$ bits compared to a two-part code.
 Since $\z$ was drawn from $q(\z|\x)$, the expected coding cost is exactly the NELBO \cite{zhang2018advances}.